51Degrees/ua-parser-js/README.md

 Other properties are available, but may require the purchase of a [51Degrees pricing plan](https://51degrees.com/pricing).
 Follow [this guide](https://51degrees.com/documentation/_concepts__configurator.html) to create a Key from scratch if needed.

 In the browser environment you don't need to pass the header map object containing either User-Agent or User-Agent Client Hints.
-If not passed UAParser-51D.js will detect the current device which is executing the script.
+If not passed 51D UAParser will detect the current device which is executing the script.

 In the server-side environment the header map is a required parameter.
 You must pass User-Agent Client Hints and/or the User-Agent as part of it, or simply all headers from the request `request.headers` received by the server - it should contain the needed ones.

 **Note** the `await` keyword.
-Since the UAParser-51D.js uses a cloud service internally, the API is inherently asynchronous.
+Since the 51D UAParser uses a cloud service internally, the API is inherently asynchronous.

 **Note** that for the current client detection in the browser you must implement [User-Agent Client Hints Delegation](#user-agent-client-hints-delegation) either via Permission-Policy header or `<meta http-equiv="Delegate-CH">` tag.